 6. Charlotte Pass, Kosciuszko National Park, NSW

-About eight kilometers from Perisher, Charlotte Pass, at 1,765 meters, is the highest and oldest ski resort in Australia.
-Snowbound during the winter months, the resort is only accessible via a snowcat from Perisher Valley, but the reliable snow is a major drawcard.
+Charlotte Pass, at 1,765 meters, is the highest and oldest ski resort in Australia.
+Snowbound during the winter months, the resort is only accessible via a snowcat from Perisher Valley, about eight kilometers away, but the reliable snow is a major drawcard.

 The resort sits in a large open bowl, providing ideal runs for beginner and intermediate skiers and snowboarders.
 Advanced skiers can explore the backcountry and hike to some steep chutes.

 A bonus here are the spectacular views of Mt.
 Kosciuszko, Australia's highest peak.
 In fact the resort is named after Charlotte Adams, the first European woman to climb Mount Kosciuszko in 1881.
-Freestylers can strut their stuff in the terrain park, and kids will love the play park.
+Freestylers can polish their skills in the terrain park, and kids will love the play park.

 Dating from 1930, the Kosciuszko Chalet Hotel is the Grand Dame of accommodation here and offers ski-in, ski-out access when conditions permit.